-The posttraumatic headache does not have to occur following a severe injury, nor does it have to come from a blow to the head.
-Most researchers believe that posttraumatic headaches mainly come from the neck rather than the head.
-In order to be defined as a posttraumatic headache (PTHA), the headache must come on within two weeks of the trauma or upon the person’s return to consciousness.
+A post-traumatic headache is a common complication of a mild traumatic brain injury.
+The post-traumatic headache does not have to occur following a severe injury, nor does it have to come from a blow to the head.
+Most researchers believe that post-traumatic headaches mainly come from the neck rather than the head.
+To be defined as a post-traumatic headache (PTHA), the headache must come on within two weeks of the trauma or upon the person’s return to consciousness.
 Acute PTHA resolves itself within eight weeks, while a chronic PTHA lasts longer than 8 weeks.
-A posttraumatic headache is a common complication of a mild traumatic brain injury.
 Many cases of PTHA involve a whiplash-type of injury.Types of Post-traumatic Headaches

 - Neuropathic headache

 The pain feels like a tight band is surrounding the head and feels like an aching pain.
 The pain may be unilateral but is usually bilateral or occipital-nuchal, bi-frontal, bi-temporal, or on the vertex of the head.
 It can extend down to the back or shoulders.
-More females get this type of headache than males and it varies in intensity according to a number of factors, including emotional stress and physical activity.
+More females get this type of headache than males, and it varies in intensity according to several factors, including emotional stress and physical activity.
 The treatment is usually the taking of analgesic medications many times per day.
 These patients can also experience cluster headaches and/or migraine headaches.
-Headaches are usually a daily occurrence, occurring all day.Chronic Headaches
+Headaches are generally a daily occurrence, occurring all day.Chronic Headaches

-Patients with chronic headaches usually have some element of anxiety and depression although it is not known whether the mental symptoms predated or postdated the onset of trauma.
-There are often no physical findings, leading some doctors to refer to these types of headaches as psychogenic in origin.
+Patients with chronic headaches usually have anxiety and depression, although it is not known whether the mental symptoms predated or postdated the onset of trauma.
+There are often no physical findings, leading some doctors to refer to these headaches as psychogenic in origin.

-These types of headaches can be due to an acceleration/deceleration injury, a fall from slipping or from a sports-related injury.
+These types of headaches can be due to an acceleration/deceleration injury, a fall from slipping, or from a sports-related injury.
 The muscles of the neck and shoulders receive micro-tears and strain.
 The end result is myofascial pain that radiates to the head.
 Muscle contraction on a tonic basis contributes to a lack of circulation in the small arteries supplying the muscle.
 This causes pain hormones to be released by the muscle.
-The patient is often found with shrugged shoulders, holding the head so as to reduce unnecessary movements of the head.
-Often, these patients have tenderness in the paraspinal muscles, the cervical muscles and in the shoulder muscles as well.
+The patient is often found with shrugged shoulders, holding the head to reduce unnecessary head movements.
+Often, these patients have tenderness in the paraspinal muscles, the cervical muscles, and the shoulder muscles.

 The mechanisms of muscle injury include the following: